 If these expectations prove to be correct, so long as such non-U.S. holder of SpectraSite common stock holds or held, at all times, during the shorter of (1) the five-year period preceding the date of the merger or (2) the holder's holding period, five percent or less of SpectraSite common stock, such holder will not recognize gain or loss as a result of the merger.
 Non-U.S. holders who hold or held, at any time during the shorter of (1) the five-year period preceding the date of the merger or (2) the holder's holding period, more than five percent of SpectraSite common stock and who will own five percent or less of American Tower Class A common stock immediately following the merger may recognize gain as a result of the merger and should consult their tax advisors as to the tax consequences to them of the merger.
-Subject to the discussion of reporting requirements described below, other non-U.S. holders who hold or held, at any time during the shorter of (1) the five-year period preceding the date of the merger or (2) the holder's holding period, more than five percent of SpectraSite common stock and who will own more than five percent of American Tower Class A common stock immediately following the merger will not recognize gain as a result of the merger and should consult their tax advisors as to the tax consequences to them of the merger.
+Subject to the discussion of reporting requirements described below, other non-U.S. holders who hold or held, at any time during the shorter of (1) the five-year period preceding the date of the merger or (2) the holder's holding period, more than five percent of SpectraSite common stock and who will own five percent of SpectraSite common stock and who will own more than five percent of the merger or (2) the holder's holding period, more than five percent of SpectraSite common stock and who will own more than five percent of American Tower Class A common stock immediately following the merger as a result of the merger and should consult their tax advisors as to the tax consequences to them of the merger will not recognize gain as a result of the merger and should consult their tax advisors as to the tax consequences to them of the merger will not recognize gain as a result of the merger and should consult their tax advisors as to the tax consequences to them of the merger.